 Action # Title Description Total Funds Contributing Professional learning communities collaborate around student progress towards graduation.
 Increase teacher referrals to tutoring and other supports.
 To address our CSI status and improve our graduation rate, we will increase our tutoring support.
 This action is expected to reduce resource inequities among our lowest student groups' graduation rates and credit completion rates.
 Some of our lowest graduation rates are among the unduplicated student groups.
-To address this need, tutoring intervention support and senior counseling for our unduplicated students will help increase the rate at which they finish their courses, thereby increasing increase the rate at which they finish their courses, thereby increasing graduation rates.
+To address this need, tutoring intervention support and senior counseling for our unduplicated students will help increase the rate at which they finish their courses, thereby increasing graduation rates.
 Tutors and support staff deliver a critical level of support that we have seen be successful in helping address academic gaps effectively and improve student performance.
 These actions will increase graduation rates for our unduplicated student groups.
 However, because we expect that all students showing credit deficiency will benefit, this action is provided on an LEA-wide basis.
 We expect our credit completion rate to increase to at least 4.0 by 2024.
-1.4 towards graduation and materials provide guidance toward graduation.
-Counselors will connect f and as needed with high-needs students, to help meet social-enteronal needs.
-Additionally, we will do the following: Closely monitor and track the progress of potential graducollaborate and adjust around the results.
-Provide additional support for potential graduates starting beginning of the year.
-Counselors will meet more regularly with future grads.
-Counselors help address obstacles to graduation. \$28,826.00 Yes Some of our lowest graduation rates are among the English Learners, low-income, and foster youth student groups compared to the all-student group.
+1.4 Counseling students towards graduation and materials Counselors will be principally directed to promote high expectations and provide guidance toward graduation.
+Counselors will connect frequently and as needed with high-needs students, to help meet social-emotional needs.
+Additionally, we will do the following: • Closely monitor and track the progress of potential grads, then collaborate and adjust around the results. • Provide additional support for potential graduates starting at the beginning of the year. • Counselors will meet more regularly with future grads. • Counselors help address obstacles to graduation.
+Some of our lowest graduation rates are among the English Learners, lowincome, and foster youth student groups compared to the all-student group.
 This is demonstrated in the Identified Needs and Metrics sections.
-To address this need, counselors and advisers will work together with unduplicated student groups to effectively monitor student progress toward graduation with intentional course planning, data to drive instruction and
+To address this need, counselors and advisers will work together with unduplicated student groups to effectively monitor student progress toward graduation with intentional course planning, data to drive instruction and \$59,800.00 Yes